sliu750/ML4641-Team-Project/README.md

 # Real Estate Analysis using Machine Learning

-In our Machine Learning (CS 4641) group project, we analyzed real estate datasets to provide insights and predictions that can assist in making informed decisions about renting, buying, and selling properties.
+In our Machine Learning (CS 4641) group project, we analyzed real estate datasets to provide insights and predictions that can assist with making informed decisions about renting, buying, and selling properties.

 **Models Implemented**: